koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 Complete the following to deploy your task on the k2 testnet and test it locally with docker compose.

-### To get a web3.storage key
+### To get a Spheron key

-If you have already created an account on [web3.storage](https://web3.storage/docs/#quickstart) you'll just need to enter the API key after the prompts in the deployment process.
+You'll need a Spheron Key, either set it up in your Koii Node App, see [tutorial](https://docs.koii.network/koii/faq#tutorial-step-by-step-guide-to-getting-a-spheron-storage-key), or if you prefer set it up from CLI using [Spheron API](https://docs.spheron.network/rest-api/#creating-an-access-token).
+If you already have the key setup in the Koii App you can find it in settings.
+You'll just need to enter the API key after the prompts in the deployment process.

 ### Find or create a k2 wallet key